Dulanga-Rukshan/Crytext/README.md

 CryText is a tool designed by Dulanga Rukshan for encryption and decryption of files.
 With this tool, you can secure your data with ease by using the command-line interface and various options for encryption and decryption.

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software, as long as you include the original license.

 Contributions are welcome!
 Feel free to open an issue or submit a pull request with improvements, bug fixes, or new features.

     Designed by Dulanga Rukshan.